tuhinmitra888/backend-service/README.md

 ## How to run unit tests?
 The unit tests are in the `WarehouseBackendApplicationTests.java` file.
 To run the unit tests -
 1. Go to `warehouse-backend` folder and run the tests using `gradle test` or using an IDE please run the `WarehouseBackendApplicationTests.java` file

+## How to run Postman tests?
+1. Launch Postman and import the `local.postman_environment.json` (available in `warehouse-backend` folder in the repository) environment
+2. Import the collection `Warehouse.postman_collection.json` (available in `warehouse-backend` folder in the repository)
+3. Choose the environment configured in step 1
+4. The tests need to have a data set up, hence please run - `Load articles` and `Load products` requests first